zack-bitcoin/amoveo-docs/design/land_registry.md

 If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering land plots together into one big one.
 If the new plot and children are identical, then the cycle of points will end up being identical.

-If every owner's cycles are the same before and afer the update, then the update didn't change anyone's properties.
+If every owner's cycles are the same before and afer the update, then the update preserved everyone's properties.

 Off-chain data and flash loans.
 ================